tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/master-thesis-guide/Master Thesis Guide data coding.md

 If your thesis is data-oriented, e.g. related to marketing analytics or data science, consider automating your pipeline.
 [This tutorial](/practice/pipeline-automation) is helpful to teach you how to automate your pipeline automation using `Make`.

 {{% summary %}}
 This part of the Master Thesis guide aims at making the data management and coding of your thesis as smooth as possible.
-[The next section](/masterthesisguide/writing) is about the writing of your thesis, providing you with useful tips and resources.
+[Part 3](/masterthesisguide/writing) is about the writing of your thesis, providing you with useful tips and resources.
 {{% /summary %}}